Monaco: The Basics

 Monaco has a system of 24-hour video surveillance spanning the entire surface area of the Principality, including the majority of residential building lobbies, a transmitting system worthy of the best armies in the world, the possibility of blocking all access in and out of the Principality in several minutes.
 And we mustn’t forget the surveillance teams inside of the Casino and in all of the gambling establishments and hotels.

 This works well for residents and tourists, as you won’t need to worry about your diamond bracelet or designer bag being stolen, or your child going missing.
 If your child wanders off, the police will be able to track him/her with facial-recognition video tracking and find your child in a matter of minutes.

 For one year, the cameras for this documentary followed the Prince in his daily head of state and family, behind the scenes of princely palaces and abroad.
 You’ll see his personal office atop one of the towers of the palace to the most private rooms where he always meets with the family, sports events in charitable prestigious galas, political obligations very personal passion, Monaco or abroad, the ruler of Monaco sharing for the first time his public and private life.

 More Travel guides to Monaco and Monte-Carlo

 Like art?
-To find the art in the Principality, please see this travel guide to Monaco’s art scene.
+To find the art in the Principality, check out this travel guide to Monaco’s art scene.

-And, are you curious how billionaires live a life of luxury in the Principality?
+And, are you curious how billionaires live a life of luxury in Monte Carlo?
 Take a look at this billionaire-life travel guide.

-For the best shopping experience all around the Principality, see this Monaco shopping center guide.
+For the best shopping experiences, see this guide to Monaco’s shopping centers.